The Real Cost of Taking Payments Online

 Apple Pay

 Apple Pay itself does not charge additional fees for transactions.
 However, the underlying credit or debit card used may have its own fees, such as foreign transaction fees or cash advance fees, depending on the card issuer.
-It is useful for making contactless payments via mobile.
+It is useful for making contactless payments on mobile devices.

 Skrill